Introduction

 /ipfs/Qmc2o4ZNtbinEmRF9UGouBYTuiHbtCSShMFRbBY5ZiZDmU

-Then, you can feed the output of that to ipfs:
+Then, you can feed the output of that to software that understands IPFS paths.

 > ipfs ls /ipfs/Qmc2o4ZNtbinEmRF9UGouBYTuiHbtCSShMFRbBY5ZiZDmU